archinarula/MechaCar_Statistical_Analysis/README_Module15 Challenge.md

 - Color options,
 - features in trim-levels

-Null hypothesis can be 'Each performace metrics is statistically same and other manufacturer vehicle' and the alternate hypothesis can be 'Performace metrics is statistically different than other manufacturer vehicle'
+Null hypothesis can be 'Each performace metrics of MechaCar is statistically same compared with other manufacturer vehicle' and the alternate hypothesis can be 'Performace metrics of MechaCar is statistically different than other manufacturer vehicle'

 Statistical testing to be used to make the comparison would be the ANOVA test as this test is used to compare means of a continous numerical variable across different groups and can help to compare the means for each performance metrics between MechaCar protype vs other vehical manufacturer